-Are you were wondering if the real estate industry is still known for using misleading advertising, then let me tell you a story!
+Are you were wondering if the real estate industry is still known for using misleading advertising?
+Then let me tell you a story!

 Unfortunately, misleading advertising in real estate is still widely spread which makes relocation difficult when you rely on the internet for budget purposes.

 Let me tell you, and show you, why we have to inspect every apartment or house.
-What you see on the Internet is usually very different to what you see in real life!
+What you see on the Internet is usually very different from what you see in real life!
 In our experience, we have seen a fair amount of “creative photography”.
 Photos are enhanced, carpets are whitened from a salmon pink and wallpaper that is blurred out from the photos.
 Let’s not forget the agent who has so many apartments in the building they just use photos from another apartment!

 This week, in March 2018, we have been looking at apartments in the city of Melbourne for a private relocation client.
-Simple enough brief; she is looking for one or two bedroom, north facing apartment.
+Simple enough brief; she is looking for one or two-bedroom, north-facing apartment.
 She requested for us to view apartments while she was driving from Sydney over the weekend, so she could “hit the ground running” upon arrival.

 This particular example has five lovely photos of the apartment on the Internet, all decorated in white, grey and orange.
 It is a furnished apartment and on phoning the agent he did admit that he had a lot of interest.
 He explained that he had 8 apartments in the building, so we were welcome to come and see the selection.